Workers at Ford's southern India plant seek halt amid COVID-19 surge

 Ford did not immediately respond to a request for comment.

-Other automakers in the state, such as South Korea’s Hyundai Motor Co and France’s Renault, as well as its alliance partner Nissan Motor Co, have halted production over workers’ safety concerns as infections grow.
+Other automakers in the state, such as South Korea's Hyundai Motor Co (005380.KS) and France's Renault (RENA.PA), as well as its alliance partner Nissan Motor Co (7201.T), have halted production over workers' safety concerns as infections grow. read more

 With more than 30,000 cases a day, Tamil Nadu is one of the states worst hit in India's second devastating wave of infections, but factories turning out automobiles are among those it has allowed to stay open during its lockdown.